20 Ways to Help a Chained Dog

 this software free.)

-for the owners of chained dogs.
-It is a compilation of information from this
+owners of chained dogs.
+It's a compilation of information from this website;

 - Download and distribute "A